 Kesavan Nair has fallen head over heels for Saramma, his house owner’s daughter; Saramma on the other hand is in total denial and sarcastic about his attempts.

 The book gets its title aptly so from the love letter (premalekhanam) written by Kesavan Nair to Saramma, which marks the beginning and end of the story.
-Saramma has a hard life because of her uncaring father and a cruel step mother.
+Saramma has a hard life because of her uncaring father and cruel stepmother.
 She is educated and deep-down hope to gain a job for herself to live a decent life.

 Kesavan Nair continues his futile attempts to open up his heart which is like a scent bottle filled with love for Saramma, but each time she evades it with her wittiness.
 The story concludes with Kesavan Nair deciding to leave his rented apartment after getting a better job and what eventually happens to his unrequited love.